 Marina Meila, Statistics

 Ph.D., Physics, University of Illinois at Urbana-Champaign, 2010

 M.S., Physics, University of Illinois at Urbana-Champaign, 2004

 M.S., Physics, Indian Institute of Technology, Kanpur, 2001

 B.S., Physics (honors), Presidency College, University of Calcutta, 1999

-Biswas’ research involves constructing and sharpening probes of cosmology using methods of statistical inferences from such large datasets, iterating the models of astrophysical objects used in such inferences by using simulations or data, and accounting for the complications arising from the observational system.
-He also uses these tools to forecast performance capabilities of a survey, as a step towards optimizing the survey for scientific impact.
+Biswas’ research involved constructing and sharpening probes of cosmology using methods of statistical inferences from such large datasets, iterating the models of astrophysical objects used in such inferences by using simulations or data, and accounting for the complications arising from the observational system.
+He also used these tools to forecast performance capabilities of a survey, as a step towards optimizing the survey for scientific impact.